Cray-HPE/docs-csm/operations/validate_csm_health.md

 Like the NCN gateway health check, the gateway tests check the health of the API Gateway on all of the relevant networks.
 On UAIs, the API gateway should only be accessible on the user network (either CAN or CHN depending on the configuration of the system).
-The gateway tests will check that the gateway is accessible on all networks where it should be accessible, and NOT accessible on all networks where it should NOT be accessible.
-It will also check several service endpoints to verify that they return the proper response on each accessible network.
+The gateway tests check that the gateway is accessible on all networks where it should be accessible, and NOT accessible on all networks where it should NOT be accessible.
+They also check several service endpoints to verify that they return the proper response on each accessible network.

 #### 6.3.1 Gateway test execution

 The UAI gateway tests may be run on any NCN with the `docs-csm` RPM installed.
-For details on installing the `docs-csm` RPM, see [Check for Latest Documentation](../update_product_stream/index.md#documentation).
+For details on installing the `docs-csm` RPM, see [Check for Latest Documentation](../update_product_stream/index.md#check-for-latest-documentation).

 The UAI gateway tests are executed by running the following command.